felixmckenzie/rebuilt/README.md

 ## User Stories
 As Jim, a potential buyer.
-I want to be able to browse listings without signing up and filter the listings by keywords to see if the application has the type of materials I need.
+I want to be able to browse listings without signing up.
+I want to be able to filter the listings by keywords to see if the application has the type of materials I need.

 As Susan, I’ve browsed the application and decided I want to make a purchase.
 I want to easily sign up to the application and keep my user credentials secure.

 As Tim, a plasterer, I often have leftover gyprock sheets after a build.
-I want an online application where I can post a listing and let potential buyers know how much I have, the price and the condition.
+I want an online application where I can post a listing and let potential buyers know the quantity, price and the condition.

 As Mary, a recent renovator, I have lots of leftover tiles from my renovation.
 I want to upload photos to the application, so potential buyers can see if the tiles would suit their home.

 As John, a new home owner, we have lots of excess paint from building our house.
-I want to list the items, but also, edit the price if it doesn’t sell quickly enough.
+I want to list the items, but also, edit the price if it's not selling.

 As Emma, a homeowner whose kitchen was recently destroyed by flooding, I need kitchen cabinets of a particular size to fit the space.
-Before I commit to purchasing cabinets from the application I’d like to be able to message the seller in the application to see if the dimensions are correct.
+Before I commit to purchasing cabinets from the application I’d like to be able to message the seller to see if the dimensions are correct.

 As Tom, a recent seller, I want to delete all the items from the application that I have sold so others don't inquire.